Code-Institute-Submissions/NNicoleJackson89-pp3-hangman/README.md

 With each correct guess the dash within this word updates and displays the letter in the correct position of the hidden word.

-The users goal is to guess the correct word before the game ends, this is displayed with a complete hangman stick figure as well as a message to notify the user that he/she has lost the game.
+The users goal is to guess the correct word before the game ends, this is displayed with a complete hangman stick figure as well as a message to notify the user that they lost the game.

 ### Color Palette

-- The logo and the rules displays as purple
+- The logo and the rules display as purple.
-- Error messages display in red to highlight a problem to the user
+- Error messages display in red to highlight a problem to the user.
-- Correct guess notifications are displayed in green
+- Correct guess notifications are displayed in green.
-- Incorrect guess notifications are displayed in yellow
+- Incorrect guess notifications are displayed in yellow.

 ### User Stories